ClaraGila/GMGGPU-Evaluation/README.md

 }

 # Run simulations
-To run the simulations, source the firedrake venv and run:
+To run the simulations, activate the firedrake venv and run:
 ``` python3 {installation-path/}GMGGPU-Evaluation/run.py ```